 Why did I specify a skirt suit?
 I talked about why I don’t believe in conforming to male standards a little in this post.
 You’re a girl, embrace it.
 Don’t pretend to be something that you aren’t.
 While pants might be a little better suited (pun intended) for colder months, my go to outfit for an interview is a skirt suit.
 I have more luck with skirts fitting than pants so that’s another reason why I prefer it.
 This is the one piece I’d recommend investing in.
 That being said, if you feel more comfortable in pants, go for it.

 Sometimes, going on interviews feels like you’re doing the summer wedding tour.
 Back to back meetings, a thousand questions asked and answered, and 30 resumes printed on fancy paper.
 You’re lucky to remember your own name at the end of it let alone that of the interviewers.
 But make them remember you.

 My favorite suit is by J.Crew and they have a version of it every season.
 You can buy the blazer and skirt separately which is nice in terms of sizing too.
 I searched so many stores to find a suit that didn’t make me look 2 decades older than I really am when I first graduated.
 The fit of this blazer still keeps it young and classy.
-Plus, the pencil skirt is much better than pants (at least on my body type).
+Plus, a skirt is much better than pants (at least on my body type).